 - Run -- 1.5 miles 12:45 time limit

-In addition, a pressure tolerance test will be given to all candidates to ensure they are able to successfully adapt to increased atmospheric pressure without an adverse reaction.
+Also, a pressure tolerance test will be given to all candidates to ensure they can adapt to increased atmospheric pressure without an adverse reaction successfully.

 Training as a Coast Guard Diver

 The Coast Guard Diver training program is one of the most physically and mentally intense available in the Coast Guard.
 Days begin early with morning calisthenics and lengthy runs or swims.
 The two primary courses utilized by the Diving Program are SCUBA Diver and Basic Diving Officer and are taught at the Naval Diving and Salvage Training Center.

 The first few weeks provide thorough classroom instruction on Diving Physics, Diving Medicine, and SCUBA Fundamentals.
 After that, the training moves into the pool where standard procedures are taught and reinforced.